Biological and Biosimilar Medicinal Products

 The direct interchangeability (known also as direct, automatic or generic substitution) is a notion that includes a substitution of the prescribed medicinal product with its parallel at the level of pharmacy, which does not require advising and special surveillance of the prescribing doctor.
 The direct interchangeability is only possible for generic medicinal products, whereas for biological medicinal products, direct interchangeability is not applicable.

 A biosimilar medicinal product and originator biological medicinal product can be used interchangeably in the treatment of patients, under medical surveillance and monitoring of the patient's health condition.
-The prescribing doctor should decide on the appropriateness of the substitution for the individual patient, accordingly inform the patient about the substitution, and monitor the patient's health condition and treatment outcomes.
+The prescribing doctor should decide on the appropriateness of the switch for the individual patient, accordingly inform the patient about the switch, and monitor the patient's health condition and treatment outcomes.

-However, it is not recommended to frequently substitute medicinal products with the same biological active component during the treatment of a single patient, as no sufficient data exists regarding the efficacy and/or safety of such practices.
-Furthermore, the substitution of medicinal products with the same biological active component can make it more difficult to associate delayed adverse reactions to medicinal products that have provoked them.
+However, it is not recommended to frequently switch medicinal products with the same biological active component during the treatment of a single patient, as no sufficient data exists regarding the efficacy and/or safety of such practices.
+Furthermore, the switch of medicinal products with the same biological active component can make it more difficult to associate delayed adverse reactions to medicinal products that have provoked them.

 An active post-authorisation safety monitoring is mandatory for all medicinal products and in the case of biological medicinal products, due to their specific characteristics, adverse reactions should be further monitored, reported and analysed at the level of product brand and batch number in order to ensure a precise traceability.